vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 *** =type3: NormalExercise
 *** =key3: 497f8d2a8a
 *** =instructions3
 Get the average film duration in hours for each movie.
-Alias the duration in hours as `avg_duration_in_hours`.
+Alias the duration in hours as `avg_duration_hours`.

 *** =solution3
 ```{sql}